An algebraic model for commutative HZ-algebras: Commutative -algebras and

 \begin{thm} The functors $Z$ and $U$ induce a Quillen equivalence between commutative $H\Z$-algebra spectra and commutative symmetric ring spectra over $\sab$.

 \end{thm}

 \begin{proof} It follows from~\cite[proof of 4.3]{s-alg} that $U$ preserves and detects all weak equivalences and fibrations since weak equivalences and fibrations are determined on the underlying category of symmetric spectra in pointed simplicial sets, $\spec(\sset_*)$.
 To show that $(Z,U)$ is a Quillen equivalence, by~\cite[A.2 (iii)]{mmss} it is enough to show that for all cofibrant commutative $H\Z$ algebras $A$, the map $A \to UZ A$ is a stable equivalence.
 If $A$ were in fact cofibrant as an $H\Z$ module spectrum, this would follow from the Quillen equivalence on the module level~\cite{s-alg}.
 In the standard model structure on commutative algebra spectra though, cofibrant objects are not necessarily cofibrant as modules.
-The flat model (or $R$-model) structures from~\cite[Theorem 3.2]{s-convenient} were developed for just this reason.
-In Lemma~\ref{lem.flat.cofibrant} we show that for flat cofibrant commutative $H\Z$ algebras $B$, the map $B \to UZB$ is a stable equivalence.
-It follows from Lemma~\ref{lem.flat.cofibrant} that $A \to UZA$ is a stable equivalence for all standard cofibrant objects $A$, since such $A$ are also flat cofibrant by~\cite[Proposition 3.5]{s-convenient}. \end{proof}
+The positive flat model (or $R$-model) structures from~\cite[Theorem 3.2]{s-convenient} were developed for just this reason.
+In Lemma~\ref{lem.flat.cofibrant} we show that for positive flat cofibrant commutative $H\Z$ algebras $B$, the map $B \to UZB$ is a stable equivalence.
+It follows from Lemma~\ref{lem.flat.cofibrant} that $A \to UZA$ is a stable equivalence for all standard (positive) cofibrant commutative $H\Z$ algebras $A$, since such $A$ are also positive flat cofibrant by~\cite[Proposition 3.5]{s-convenient}.
+See also {\cite[8.10]{ps1}} for an alternative approach to this theorem. \end{proof}

 As discussed in the proof above, we next consider the flat model (or $R$-model) structures from~\cite[Theorem 3.2]{s-convenient}; see also~\cite[III, \S\S 2,3]{schwede-book}.